-The first is with Boot Camp, which allows the user to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
+Boot Camp allows you to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
 This allows ArcGIS Pro to run natively on a Windows partition on the Mac.
-The second option is to use a Windows Desktop OS virtual machine (VM) within the MacOS.
-Both of these options are explained in sections below, after the recommended minimum hardware requirements.
+Configuring ArcGIS Pro through Boot Camp is described below, after the recommended minimum hardware requirements.

 Recommended minimum hardware requirements

-Running ArcGIS Pro natively on a Windows partition (Boot Camp)
+Run ArcGIS Pro natively on a Windows partition (Boot Camp)

-To run ArcGIS Pro in Windows installed natively with Boot Camp, you will need your ArcGIS Pro installation files and a Windows installation DVD or disc image (.iso), if you haven't already set up Boot Camp.
+To run ArcGIS Pro in Windows installed natively with Boot Camp, you need your ArcGIS Pro installation files and a Windows installation DVD or disc image (.iso), if you haven't already set up Boot Camp.